modio/modio-construct2-legacy/README.md

 2) Install the .c2addon files (json_plugin.c2addon and skymen_jszip_v1.4.c2addon) by clicking and dragging them into Construct 2.
 You will have to close and re-open Construct 2 to finish the installation.

-3) Copy all assets from the provided .capx file into your game's C2 project.
+3) Copy all assets from the provided .capx file's Layout into your game's C2 project, and arrange as you see fit.
 Copy the events into a new Event Sheet as well.
 Add the following plugins to your game:

 - AJAX
 - Browser